Category Archives: Writers

 His dream now was to live close to the city and take original shows into Sydney after out-of-town tryouts in Katoomba.
 The Clarendon Dinner Theatre was the perfect venue for this plan, having birthed many successful productions over the years, and Jono approached the venue with a new show She Males from Outer Space!

-Like all Jono’s shows She Males was purposely derivative.
+Like all Jono’s shows, She Males was purposely derivative.
 He dubbed it ‘Scooby Doo meets Plan Nine from Outer Space’.
 A gang of kids lost in the Australian bush encounter two strangely attired women who look like they’re from a science fiction movie, but claim to be collecting minerals at midnight.
 Before the kids know it they’re trapped in an intergalactic breeding program when one of them – Anne, a devout Brethren girl – is kidnapped.
-The gang must get her back and face their own shortcomings and lack-of-acceptance in the process.
+The gang must get her back and face their own shortcomings and lack of acceptance in the process.

 SHE MALES